Topologically protected strongly-correlated states of photons: Discussion

-{\it Extension for a general level's scheme}.
-Here we focused on a two-level structures, however using the convolution property \ref{convolution-property} one can immediately apply several recent results on scattering off three- or four-level schemes \cite{WS,Roy}, which contain a number of interesting experimentally observable properties \cite{abdumalikov,EIT} including single-emitter-EIT, transistor-like behavior, implementation of quantum gates (e.g. CNOT \cite{baranger}), etc. By combining emitters of different level structure this flexibility makes it possible to build an optical schemes with desired correlated properties of outgoing photonic wave function.
-For explicit evaluation of outgoing state one should use a scattering formalism \cite{PG} (see also Supplement) together with the convolution property (\ref{convolution-property}).
+In this paper we discussed the scattering results in arrays of two-level emitters.
+The present consideration, however, can be generalized to arrays of three- and four-level emitters, which are interesting due to the experimentally observed effects \cite{abdumalikov,EIT-mucke,EIT-kampschulte} of the single-emitter electromagnetically induced transparency (EIT) and the transistor-like behavior, and the recent proposals to implement four-level emitters in the engineering of quantum gates, e.g. CNOT \cite{baranger}.
+By combining emitters of different level structures one gains flexibility and the ability to build optical schemes with desired correlations of the outgoing photonic wavefunctions.
+For an explicit evaluation of the outgoing state one can use the scattering formalism of Ref.~\cite{PG} in combination with the convolution property \eq{convolution-property}.